kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 - *All synch* – optimize all pods (running and pending) at fixed intervals (or on request via HTTP).
 Scheduling is paused while the optimization runs and the plan is applied.
 - *Manual all synch* – same as all synch, but only optimizes when triggered via HTTP.
 Used for testing and evaluation.
 - *All asynch* – same as all synch, but does not wait for optimization to finish.
 The plan is applied only if the cluster state matches the state used by the solver.
 Scheduling is still paused while the plan is being applied to avoid conflicts.
+- *Free time* – optimize during free time windows (i.e. when no pods are arriving). #TODO: Not yet implemented.

 The plugin can be hooked into two **scheduling phases**: either before the pod is enqueued (*PreEnqueue*) or after the default scheduler fails to find a node (*PostFilter*).
 We recommend the latter, as it avoids optimization when the default scheduler can already place the pod and thus leverages its speed instead of running the solver unnecessarily.
 Note that the all sync/async modes always trigger at their configured intervals, regardless of which extension point is used.